 As a result, Australian companies are outpacing companies in other parts of the world with their uptake of internet-based technology.
 In Australia, the percentage of companies embracing cloud computing has grown from 17 per cent in 2011 to 45 per cent in 2014.

 Around the world, these numbers are much lower, with an increase from 11 per cent to 35 per cent in the same timeframe.
 This represents a 106 per cent growth over three years, compared to a 150 per cent expansion in Australia.

-The survey also suggested that one of the reasons cloud computing is becoming so popular is the very high costs associated with managing a data centre.
-Australia has the third-highest costs for data centre operations, making it increasingly costly for companies to maintain an in-house IT system.
+The survey also suggested that one of the reasons cloud computing is becoming so popular is the very high costs associated with managing a data center.
+Australia has the third-highest costs for data center operations, making it increasingly costly for companies to maintain an in-house IT system.

 As companies more more of their functionality into the cloud, business process management and other processes are likely to become increasingly cloud-based.
 This unlocks many of the savings that come from cloud computing, while also offering a solution suitable for mobile devices.